Revenue

 This category includes newer entrants and innovative platforms that are pushing the boundaries of threat detection and response.
 Companies like SentinelOne, with its Singularity XDR platform, and Hunters.ai, which focuses on autonomous threat hunting, represent this segment.

 These competitors often emphasize advanced AI and machine learning capabilities for threat detection.
-Arctic Wolf counters with its own AI-driven analytics, processing over 1.6 trillion security events weekly according to company statements.
-However, Arctic Wolf's emphasis on human expertise alongside its technology helps it maintain an edge against purely AI-driven solutions.
+Arctic Wolf counters with its own AI-driven analytics and a strategic collaboration agreement with AWS to scale the Aurora Platform and its AI-powered SOC.
+Arctic Wolf's emphasis on human expertise alongside its technology helps it maintain an edge against purely AI-driven solutions.

 TAM Expansion